Land Surveying Software for Civil Engineering & Construction | Autodesk

-Autodesk makes surveying software for land surveyors, civil engineers, project managers and construction professionals.

-Land-surveying software assists in the process of evaluating a 3D landscape to determine the angles and distances between a series of points.
+Land surveying software assists in the process of evaluating a 3D landscape (US Site) to determine the angles and distances between a series of points.
 Measuring the positioning of these points is typically used to establish maps and boundaries for buildings and other subterranean civic projects.

-Land surveyors use a variety of tools, such as total stations (which use beams of light and built-in electronic distance measurement to collect data and triangulate positions), GPS devices, theodolites, drones, retroreflectors, 3D laser scanners (US site) and other technological devices.
-Surveying also utilises knowledge and practices from many different fields, including trigonometry, geometry, engineering and physics.
-Today, the data and measurements collected by surveyors in the field can be fed into surveying software to generate precise calculations, visualisations and more.

-While there are many different land-surveying techniques, there are three fundamental ones that are used the most often.
-These three techniques can be used alone or in combination with each other.

 Used for surveying large areas, this method takes the curvature of the Earth into account.